-- The priority in 2024-25 is the recruitment of RNs and associated clinical staff members to ensure we provide safe, sustainable, and productive staffing.
-This will enable the organisation to further reduce its dependency on agency staffing which is not an option we wish to continue. - 2.
-It is recommended that a review be undertaken of the current dependency tool and related supporting data to support the organisations staffing establishment. - 3.
-There will be a continued focus on increasing internal training to maintain our clinical staff competencies.

-4. The organsaition is currently reviewing a number of its IT solutions and it remains vital that significant improvements and investments are made to the organisations IT infrastructure to support clinical care and governance processes.
+- The priority in 2024-25 is the continued recruitment of RNs and associated clinical staff members to ensure we provide safe, sustainable, and productive staffing.
+This will enable the organisation to further reduce its dependency on agency staffing which in turn will reduce risk and improve quality. - A review will be undertaken of the current dependency tool and related supporting data to support the organisations staffing establishment.
+Consideration to be given to the use of Safer Nursing Care Tool (SNCT) to align with EKHUFT governance processes. - 3.
+There will be a continued focus on reviewing and increasing internal training to maintain our clinical staff competencies. - 4.
+The organsaition is currently reviewing a number of its IT solutions to improve efficiencies.
+It remains vital that significant improvements and investments are made to the organisations IT infrastructure to support clinical care and governance processes.